-The last actuarial valuation was performed as of January 1, 2019, and the amounts were used to rollforward the total pension liability to the plan's year-end, December 31, 2019, and was determined using the following actuarial assumptions, applied to all prior periods included in the measurement:
+The last actuarial valuation was performed as of January 1, 2020, and the amounts were used to rollforward the total pension liability to the plan's year-end, December 31, 2020, and was determined using the following actuarial assumptions, applied to all prior periods included in the measurement:

-Valuation Date January 1, 2019 Actuarial Cost Method Entry Age Normal - Level Percentage of Pay Amortization Method Level percent of payroll, closed Asset Valuation Method 5-year smoothing of difference between expected return on actuarial value and actual return on market value Actuarial Assumptions: Long-term Rate of Return, net of investment expense, including price inflation 7.50% Projected Salary Increases General City: 2.5% - 5.5% Police & Fire: 4.0% - 13.4% Inflation Assumption 2.50% Cost of Living Adjustments Varies by employee group and decrement type (see plan provisions) Mortality Table Pre-retirement mortality rates were based on the RP-2014 Healthy Non- Annuitant Mortality Table, projected generationally with Scale MP- 2016.
-Post-retirement mortality rates are based on the RP-2014 Healthy Annuitant Mortality Table, using 111% of rates for males and 110% of rates for females, projected generationally with Scale MP-2016.
-Disabled mortality rates are based on RP-2014 Disabled Mortality Table, using 102% of rates for males and 98% of rates for females, projected generationally using Scale MP-2016.
-Experience Study The actuarial assumptions used in this valuation, other than the long- term rate of return, are based on the results of the most recent experience study covering the five-year period ending December 31, 2016.
-The long-term rate of return is based on analysis performed by Cavanaugh Macdonald and presented to the Board in March 2019.
+Valuation Date January 1, 2020 Actuarial Cost Method Entry Age Normal - Level Percentage of Pay Amortization Method Level percent of payroll, closed Asset Valuation Method 5-year smoothing of difference between expected return on actuarial value and actual return on fair value Actuarial Assumptions: Long-term Rate of Return, net of investment expense, including price inflation 7.50% Projected Salary Increases General City: 2.5% - 5.5% Police & Fire: 4.0% - 13.4% Inflation Assumption 2.50% Cost of Living Adjustments Varies by employee group and decrement type (see plan provisions) Mortality Table Pre-retirement mortality rates were based on the RP-2014 Healthy Non- Annuitant Mortality Table, projected generationally with Scale MP-2016.
+Post-retirement mortality rates were based on the RP-2014 Healthy Annuitant Mortality Table, using 111% of rates for males and 110% of rates for females, projected generationally with Scale MP-2016.
+Disabled mortality rates were based on the RP-2014 Disabled Mortality Table, using 102% of rates for males and 98% of rates for females, projected generationally with Scale MP-2016.
+Experience Study The actuarial assumptions used in this valuation, other than the long-term rate of return, are based on the results of the most recent experience study covering the five-year period ending December 31, 2016.
+The long-term rate of return is based on analysis performed by Cavanaugh Macdonald and adopted by the Board of Trustees on April 29, 2019.